Translation of the Final Fantasy IV Documents on Settings Book

 There are two techniques used in Thunder.
 One is to generate electricity from inside the target's body.
 The second is to call down lightning from the heavens.
 The former method is relatively simple, but the latter method draws a great deal of power.
 Thunder deals great damage in places where electricity is easily conducted, like water, and to things powered by electrical systems.

-Stimulates the sleep receptors in the cerebral cortex, lulling the victim to dreamland.
-Since the nature of the brain changes according to the organism, however, there're a fair number of creatures upon which this spell won't be effective.
+Stimulates the sleep center in the cerebral cortex, lulling the victim to dreamland.
+Since the nature of the cerebrum changes according to the organism, however, there are a fair number of creatures upon which this spell won't be effective.

 Siphons away the target's life energy and transfers it to the caster.
 Beware, though, for using it on undead creatures, who lack life force, will have the opposite effect than intended.

 Operates on the same principle as Drain; siphons away the target's mental energy and returns it to the caster.
-Since it requires a goodly amount of concentration, it's difficult to siphon a lot of energy away in one use.
+Since the spell requires a goodly amount of concentration, it's difficult to siphon a lot of energy away in one use.

 Causes toxins to generate in the target's body, in turn causing the target's body to corrode bit by bit.
 The spell can rot the whole body away if left unchecked.
 The toxins will remain even after the end of the battle.